thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

   for each ``x`` in the domain.
   This can now be read as ``fun`` composed with ``inv`` is equal to the identity on points.
+- ``isoToPath`` says that if two spaces are isomorphic then they are equal.
 - ``endPt`` (``subst`` for substitute in the library) takes a bundle and a proof that ``x ≡ y`` in the base space and substitutes ``x`` for ``y``,